ABOUT motion center yoga + OUR MISSION

 Location: Hope Artiste Village, 1005 Main St, Suite 8116, Pawtucket, RI, 02860.
 Phone: 401.654.6650

-Parking: For day time classes and during wintertime farmer's market (Saturdays 9-1pm): there is a huge lot down Dudley Street or Warren Ave towards 95.
-You can walk up the hill along the building on Dudley and enter through the second raised staircase door, suite 8116 will be on your right.
+Parking: For day time classes and during wintertime farmer's market (Saturdays 9-1pm): there is a huge lot if you drive down Dudley Street or Warren Ave towards 95.
+You can walk up the hill along the building on Dudley St. and enter through the second raised staircase door, suite 8116 will be on your right.
 Also, there are spots on the side streets off of Main St across from the Hope Artiste Village.
 In the evenings after 5pm, parking right on Main Street and Dudley Street is easy to find.

 WELCOME PASS- new students UNLIMITED YOGA for